 Reason: Section 805.3.1.2.1 permits this exception for Level 2 Alterations.
 This proposal would provide the same exception for fire doors and windows along the fire escape when using the prescriptive compliance method.

-Cost Impact: Will not increase the cost of construction When fire sprinkler systems are installed there would be no need to install new opening protectives.
+When fire sprinkler systems are installed there would be no need to install new opening protectives.

 Committee Reason: This proposal was approved for consistency with the current provisions in Section 805.3.1.2.1 Item 4.